prince21241/se_project_coffeeshop/README.md

-# Triple Peaks Coffee Shop

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+It was created using HTML and CSS, based on the design brie.

 ## Project features